Adaptive Principal Component Regression with Applications to Panel Data: Introduction

 with high probability, where $\snr_n(a)$ is the \emph{signal-to-noise ratio} associated with action $a$ at round $n$ (\Cref{def:snr}), a measure of how well the true covariates stand out from the noise. $\kappa(\vX_n(a))$ is the \emph{condition number} of the true covariates.
 Intuitively, if $\snr_n(a)$ is high the true covariates can be well-separated from the noise, and therefore PCR accurately estimates $\theta(a)$ as long as the true covariates are well-conditioned.\looseness-1

 Despite the harder setting we consider, our PCR bounds for adaptively-collected data largely match the bounds currently known for the fixed-sample regime, and even improve upon them in two important ways: (1) Our bounds are \emph{computable}, i.e. they depend on \emph{known} constants and quantities available to the algorithm.
 (2) Unlike~\citet{agarwal2020principal}, our bounds do not depend on the $\ell_1$-norm of $\theta(a)$, i.e., we do not require approximate sparsity of $\theta(a)$ for the bounds to imply consistency.
 This is important because PCR is a rotationally-invariant algorithm, and so its performance guarantees should not depend on the orientation of the basis representation of the space to be learned.
 The price we pay for adaptivity is that $\snr_n (a)$ is defined with respect to a bound on the \emph{total} amount of noise seen by the algorithm so far, instead of just the noise associated with the rounds that $a$ is taken.
 As a result, our bound for $\wh{\theta}_n(a)$ may not be tight if $a$ is seldomly selected. \item We apply our PCR results to the problem of online experiment design with \emph{panel data}.
 In panel data settings, the learner observes repeated, noisy measurements of \emph{units} (e.g. medical patients, subpopulations, geographic locations) under different \emph{interventions} (e.g. medical treatments, discounts, socioeconomic policies) over \emph{time}.
 This is an ubiquitous method of data collection, and as a result, learning from panel data has been the subject of significant interest in the econometrics and statistics communities (see~\Cref{sec:related}).
-A popular framework for learning from panel data is \emph{synthetic control} (SC)~\cite{abadie2003economic, abadie2010synthetic}, which uses historical panel data to estimate counterfactual unit measurements under control.
-Synthetic interventions (SI)~\cite{agarwal2020synthetic} is a recent generalization of the SC framework which allows for counterfactual estimation under treatment, in addition to control.
-By leveraging online PCR, we can perform counterfactual estimation of unit-specific treatment effects under both treatment and control, as in the SI framework.
-However, unlike the traditional SI framework, we are the first to establish statistical rates for counterfactual unit outcome estimates under different interventions \emph{while allowing for both units and interventions to be chosen adaptively}.
-Such adaptivity may naturally occur when treatments are prescribed to new units based on the outcomes of previous units.
-For example, this is the case when the intervention chosen for each unit is the one which appears to be best based on observations in the past.\looseness-1 \end{enumerate}